What Happens During A Past Life Regression

 The memory doesn’t have to be anything even remotely emotional.
 In fact, most of them were rather mundane.
 I cried anyway.

-My session lasted two hours, and if it had gone much longer, I probably wouldn’t have been able to drive home.
+My past life regression session lasted two hours, and if it had gone much longer, I probably wouldn’t have been able to drive home.
 I spent the rest of the day recovering from what I refer to as an energy hangover – physically and emotionally exhausted, ungrounded and a slight headache.

 This, again, is a result of connecting with such an abundance of strong energy on a prolonged basis.
 Even though I didn’t feel great for the better part of the day after my session, I slept the most restful sleep I have slept in a very long time and have woken up this morning feeling very refreshed.